aicoder2009/aicoder2009/README.md

-- 👋 Hi, I’m @aicoder2009, my name is Karthick Arun, from Arizona 🏜️🌵
+- 👋 Hi, I’m @aicoder2009, my name is Karthick Arun, from Arizona 🏜️🌵, USA 🇺🇸
 - 👀 I’m interested in in Generative Ai and its practical applications
-- 🌱 I’m currently learning Generative Ai and ML Machine Learning
+- 🌱 I’m currently learning Generative Ai and ML Machine Learning working towords an ai and ML certification.
-- 🫱🏾‍🫲🏻 I’m looking to collaborate on a Couple Ai Projects
+- 🫱🏾‍🫲🏻 I’m looking to collaborate and get feedback on a Couple Ai Projects that are in the works
-- 📫 How to reach me , the best way email me at karthickarun2009@gmail.com
+- 📫 How to reach me , the best way email me at karthickarun2009@gmail.com, I'll be sure to respond very shortly